Back to blog

 2. Fill in every field completely.

-3. Upload 5 photos from recent jobs.
+3. Upload 5 before-and-after photos from recent floor coating jobs.

 4. Send review requests to your last 10 customers.